fues/login_Infomation/readme.md

 In game only.

-Show the infomation.
+Show the message.

 #### logininfo test

 In game only.

-Reload seggingfile(s) and show the infomation.
+Reload seggingfile(s) and show the message.

 <!-- links -->